 $Output | Out-GridView

 It’s critical that you understand both current and historic File Server permissions to help prevent privilege abuse and maintain a policy of least privilege.
-Try Lepide File Server Auditor (part of Lepide Data Security Platform), today and see how it can help you to overcome the limitations of native auditing.
+Our Lepide File Server Auditor can easily analyze current effective permissions held by users on files and folders, as well as changes made to permissions, inherited permissions, direct permissions and indirect permissions.
+Click here to know more.